sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ## 3.2 Properties

-These fnal three subsections document the three propertes of a CSAF document.
+These final three subsections document the three properties of a CSAF document.
 The single mandatory property `document`, as well as the optional properties `product_tree` and `vulnerabilities` in that order.

 ### 3.2.1 Document Property